 "Active Older People - demographic change is expected to result in a growing demand for housing that is designed to meet the needs, expectations and aspirations of older people.
 For this group, housing that is easy to maintain and is fit for purpose as they age, and is within or close to their current neighbourhoods is likely to provide an attractive product.
-Housing which conforms to the HAPPI b: It is in a reasonable state of repair.
-Criterion c: It has reasonably modern facilities and services.
-Criterion d: It provides a reasonable degree of thermal comfort.

-principles could fill this key gap in the market, but additional assistance may be required to help some individuals within this category to transition to these more suitable homes."
+Housing which conforms to the HAPPI principles could fill this key gap in the market, but additional assistance may be required to help some individuals within this category to transition to these more suitable homes."

-More detail on the HAPPI principles can be found on page 39 of this document.
+More detail on the HAPPI principles can be found on page 28 of this document.